 Thread Exits

-The new system call, void texit(int *where, int what), is sort of like exit() except that it simply stops the execution of the current thread after writing what to where (atomically).
+The new system call, void texit(int *where, int what), is sort of like exit() except that it simply stops the execution of the current thread after writing what to where (with release atomic semantics).
 If (and only if) there are no other threads in the process, then texit() will behave like exit() does in xv6: it will result in the process being torn down and its parent process being notified.
 If there are other threads, then only the invoking thread will be terminated.
 Put another way, wait() will only return a process identifier when all threads in that process have exited. wait() will never return a thread identifier that isn’t also a process identifier!
 (This should make sense if you think about about fork() and wait() are supposed to work together.)

 Note that texit() is permitted to return if where is not a valid pointer.
 This is the only case in which texit() may return.